Blog>Ideas>Inspiring conservatory ideas

 How big should I make my conservatory?

 This is all down to personal choice.
-It’s worth measuring out the available space you’ve got and speaking to a tradesperson about your budget and then you can go from there.
+It’s worth measuring out the available space you’ve got, speaking to a tradesperson about your budget and going from there.

 A bigger conservatory will undoubtedly need a bigger budget, and potentially planning permission too; but if you’re happier with the result, and have a room you genuinely love, it’s worth considering.